 “Goddess of the Dayspring, Am I” by Falling Up, Saturday, August 20, 2022

 SOME OF US HAVE SEEN GOLDEN ARROWS POISED.
 Working with frontman Casey Crescenzo of cult-status progressive indie band The Dear Hunter, the sound on Fangs! steers the band away from the electronic and Nu Metal influence Falling Up had previously embraced.
 Before releasing the record, lead singer Jessy Ribordy shared the story behind the concept record.
-Ribordy explained that story is a prologue to the album, and the album is about what a traveler from another planet encounters.
-The lyrical content of the record, even being tuned into the backstory, is obscured with new vocabulary, almost coded like an Elon Hubbard novel, not that Falling Up is going to start a new religion.
+Ribordy explained that the story is a prologue to the album, and the album is about what a traveler from another planet encounters.
+The record's lyrical content, even being tuned into the backstory, is obscured with new vocabulary, almost coded like an Elon Hubbard novel, not that Falling Up will start a new religion.
 Fangs! was a polarizing record, signaling a mass exodus of fans who had witnessed Falling Up’s change in status from a massive mainstream Christian Rock band to a niche sound of sci-fi/fantasy, even stoner rock.

 Ophelia by John Everett Millais.
 Source: